AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/README.md

 Alternatively, you could right-click and publish your solution to Azure from your desktop, but this walkthrough will focus on GitHub Actions as the deployment mechanism.

+>**Note:** As of February of 2024, changes in Azure App service require that you enable *SCM* deployments if you want to right-click and publish.
+Additionally, the ability to publish from GitHub actions using the publish profile is affected.
+As such, the recommended method is to use the GitHub Actions deployment method and create a *User-Assigned Managed Identity* for the GitHub Actions workflow, with federated credentials.

 ## Deploy the IAC

 A number of resources are needed to complete this walkthrough, and can be deployed using the templates in the `iac` folder of this repository.